arshad115/today-i-learned/vuejs/vue-router-optional-paramters.md

   ]
 })
 ```
-Here is a Route context of such a request, you can see the optional paramter is set to true:
+Here are the Route contexts of such requests, you can see the optional paramter is set to true:
+### /product/123/asd:
 ```json
 {
   "meta": {},